physbuzz/sicp/src/ch2/notes-ch2-5.md

 Figure 2.24.
 To his surprise, instead of the answer 5 he gets an error message from `apply-generic`, saying there is no method for the operation `magnitude` on the types `(complex)`.
-He shows this interaction to Alyssa P. Hacker, who says ``The problem is that the complex-number selectors were never defined for `complex` numbers, just for `polar` and `rectangular` numbers.
-All you have to do to make this work is add the following to the `complex` package:''
+He shows this interaction to Alyssa P. Hacker, who says "The problem is that the complex-number selectors were never defined for `complex` numbers, just for `polar` and `rectangular` numbers.
+All you have to do to make this work is add the following to the `complex` package:"

 ```rkt
 (put 'real-part '(complex) real-part)